MAKING YOUR FINANCIAL

 There is no doubt that law school is a commitment, personally as well as financially.
 But without committed people, the world would not have advocates to fight for justice and equality.

 Our summer-start accelerated option enables you to obtain your law degree in two calendar years, saving one year of student loan interest and borrowing for living expenses.

 The School of Law offers scholarships based on merit, personal background and social justice involvement.
 You will also enjoy a low cost of living in the vibrant Dayton region.
-And now each admitted student who makes an official admitted student campus visit and enrolls for 2012 will receive up to $1,000 for first-year course materials.
-Learn more at our website.

 No matter if you start in the summer or the fall, or choose our accelerated two-year or traditional three-year option, the value of a University of Dayton School of Law degree is apparent through our programs, curriculum, supportive alumni network and dedicated faculty.

 Learn more by visiting the School of Law's website.

 Try to plan as close to a year in advance as possible so that you can be sure to meet application and testing deadlines.
 You also want to give yourself plenty of time to plan for the major lifestyle adjustment that full-time law school requires (Dayton Law is full-time only).